 - All media has to be at least 1 second long.

 - Videos you take within the Clips app automatically go into your timeline, but not photos.
 To add a photo to your project, you need to hold the pink button down.
 This is called “Recording the photo”.
 (You can also adjust the duration of the photo by tapping “Trim”.)
 Note that you need to record a photo for at least one second before it will insert into your timeline.

 - Videos that you import from your library have to be “recorded” into your timeline like you do for photos.
 (However, you will not be able to hear the original audio of the video while you are recording it.
 You will be able to hear it after you finish recording).
 Note also that you will not be able to use the Live Titles option with videos imported from your library.

 - You cannot add a voiceover to a photo or video after you have added it to your timeline.
 So you will have to delete the clip and add it again if you want to add your voice.
-To be safe, tap “Save clip” (in case it’s not on your camera roll), then delete the photo/video in your timeline and tap garbage can > Delete clip > Done.
+To be safe, tap clip, then “Save clip” (you might have to scroll to the right to find it) then tap the clip in your timeline and tap garbage can > Delete clip > Done.
 Now tap Library > Tap your media and hold pink button to record your voice and put the clip back in your timeline.
 (NOTE: If you want to delete the original sound on a video, tap “Mute” > Mute original video.)
 Drag your media to the spot you want it to go in your timeline.

 - If you don’t want to keep your finger on the pink button while you’re recording, swipe up until it turns into a square then tap the square when you’re done.

 - To add text, tap the star (effects) button > Labels > Choose a label and tap on it to edit it.